krisbobo/OOP-school_library/README.md

 # 📖 School Library <a name="about-project"></a>

 **In this project, I started building the school library app.
-In this initial step, implemented the classes to represent students and teachers.**
+In the initial step, I implemented the classes to represent students and teachers.
+I then went on to decorate these classes by ensuring that certain classes don't exceed a certain number of characters and ensuring that some variables begin with a capital letter.
+From there I created associations between respective classes.
+To finish the app, I created a basic UI which is a console UI with commands to navigate the app.**

 ## 🛠 Built With <a name="built-with"></a>